Skip to main content

 Clear All Filters

-To remove all active filters at once and return to the unfiltered view:
+To remove all active filters at once and return to the unfiltered view, open the filter dropdown on any column header and use the Clear All action:

 Filter Persistence Behavior